Back to Living Real Change

 • Shopping cart handles.
 Those sanitizing wipes in the grocery store are there for a reason – shopping carts have been found to contain saliva, bacteria and even fecal matter.
 Wipe down the handles and seat with a disinfecting wipe.

 • ATM buttons.
 Some studies have shown that these buttons contain as much bacteria as public bathroom handles.
-Your best bet to prevent illness?
-Wash your hands or use hand sanitizer after a trip to the ATM.
+Your best bet to prevent illness is to wash your hands or use hand sanitizer after a trip to the ATM.

 Need to make an appointment with a Piedmont physician?
 Save time, book online.